ansible/ansible/docs/docsite/rst/dev_guide/testing_units.rst

 Fixtures files
 ``````````````

-To mock out fetching results from devices, or provide other complex datastructures that
+To mock out fetching results from devices, or provide other complex data structures that
 come from external libraries, you can use ``fixtures`` to read in pre-generated data.

 Text files live in ``test/units/modules/network/PLATFORM/fixtures/``